danrichards/aicrawler-docs/AiCrawler/README.md

 ## Why all the statics?

 The `Heuristics` class was made entirely static so it would be difficult to build subsequent abstractions which put memory at risk.
 All `public` methods look at a node return a `boolean` value.
-The Symfony DOMCrawler provides tools for iterating the DOM which we can combine heuristic assertions and apply scoring .
+The Symfony DOMCrawler provides tools for iterating the DOM which we can apply heuristic assertions and then apply scoring .
 A combination of rule configurations, how we score those rules, and how we iterate the DOM will determine how useful our tools become.

 You will also notice that each method has a similar interface. e.g.